 Take back (some) control

 You may have heard this advice from some economic experts: don’t do anything until the dust has settled.
-Only once we can assess the true impact of Covid-19 on the industry as a whole and on your business, can you make sound strategic decisions that will move your business forward.
+Furthermore, only once we can assess the true impact of Covid-19 on the industry as a whole and on your business, can you make sound strategic decisions that will move your business forward.

 But right now, with your present and future financial state at risk, can you afford to sit tight?